What is the Matter? Smart home standard explained

-Previously known as Project Connected Home over IP (CHIP), the project is now known as Matter.
-Rather than a brand-new protocol that only new devices will use, Matter is a connectivity standard that will make it easier for devices to communicate with each other regardless of who makes the products.
+Matter, previously known as Project Connected Home over IP (CHIP), is a connectivity standard that makes it easier for devices to communicate, regardless of the brand of the product.

-Matter defines a communication standard that will run over IP (the protocol that powers the internet).
-This certification states how devices can be communicated with and discovered, making interaction between devices from different brands easy.
+Matter defines a communication standard that will run over IP, stating how a device can communicate and be discovered, making the interaction between brands much simpler and more fluid.

-Initially, the first version of Matter will use Wi-Fi and the new Thread mesh network for communication using Bluetooth Low Energy for commissioning.
-However, in the future, Zigbee devices will be able to communicate, and the Zigbee Alliance is part of the Matter group.
-It seems likely that Z-Wave will join in, too, as will any future smart home protocols.
+Matter uses Wi-Fi technology and the Thread mesh network for communicating, as well as using Bluetooth Low Energy for commissioning.
+However, Zigbee devices should be able to communicate in the future, with the Zigbee Alliance being a part of the Matter group.

 Can you voice control Matter devices?